Skip to main content

 • Check the VA route: Veteran-Directed Care can be more flexible than Medicaid for some veteran households.

 • Consider a written private-pay caregiver agreement: If the older adult has funds but not Medicaid, a written contract, fair market pay, and good records are safer than informal cash payments.
-Colorado State University Extension has a caregiver compensation and reimbursement guide that can help families think this through.
+Colorado State University Extension has a caregiver compensation guide that can help families think this through.

 Local resources in Colorado